sigmaister/copy_CollapsOS/tools/emul/README.md

 are up-to date and that zasm isn't broken, this command should output the same binary as before.

+## avra

+In the `zasm` folder, there's also `avra` which is a zasm compiled as an AVR assembler.
+It works the same way as zasm except it expects AVR mnemonics and spits AVR binaries.

 ## runbin

 This is a very simple tool that reads binary z80 code from stdin, loads it in